Acid Base Salt

 Synthetic Indicator: Indicators that are made in laboratory are called SYNTHETIC INDICATORS.
 Example: phenolphthalein, methyl orange, etc.

-Litmus: Litmus is extracted from Lichens.
-Lichen is a composite organism.
+Litmus is extracted from Lichens.
+In the chapter on Nutrition in Plants, you have read that lichen is a composite organism.
 Lichens consist of fungi and algae living in symbiotic relationship.

 Litmus is a purple coloured liquid in distilled water.
 Litmus comes in the form of strips of two colours.
 One is called blue litmus paper and another is called red litmus paper.
 Litmus liquid and litmus paper are used to detect the acidic or basic nature of a substance.